Cutting wasted kits by 9.7% with sample collection redesign

 Tested under constraints to surface risks quickly

-- 3/5 read the paper instructions before noticing the QR.
+- 3 of 5 read the paper instructions before noticing the QR code.

 - Several questioned who DNAGenotek was and raised privacy concerns.